vkhatri/chef-repo/README.md

 Environment concept in Chef is very simple:

 - environment is a simple json file or a chef dsl .rb file
-- useful to define default or override attributes
+- useful to define default or override attributes global to roles or specific to an attribute
-- primary usage is to have specific version of cookbook mapped to an environment, as there can be many version of cookbook, you can map a cookbook version to an environment
+- primary use of an environment is to define cookbooks version, Chef can have more than one version of cookbooks, you can map a cookbook version to an environment
 - chef default environment is _default.
 Unless an environment is declared in /etc/chef/client.rb or in Chef Console for a node, node by default is configured with _default environment.
 - you can create 'n' numbers of environments

-For more information on environment read out [essentials environments].
+For more information on environment read [essentials environments].

 If you have multiple environments like production, stage or qa, it is always better to bootstrap the node with the respective environment instead of _default environment.

 **How to Create an Environment**

-Creating an environment is easy by using knife:
+Creating an environment using knife:

 ```sh
 # knife environment create production